 When selecting a wheel brush, look for a brush with feathered bristles to prevent scratching.
 The Montana Original Boar's Hair Wheel Brush is a very soft brush.
 For spoked wheels, use the Daytona Speed Master Wheel Brush for unbeatable access to the wheels' slots.
 It also has soft bristles and a flexible stem to reach behind spokes.

 Tires require a stiffer brush to really penetrate rubber's pores.
-The Contour Tire Brush has stiffer bristles with a curved head to match the curvature of the tire.
+The Low Profile Tire Brush has stiffer bristles with a curved head to match the curvature of the tire.
 Use it to scrub off old layers of dressings and road grime.
 When you apply Pinnacle Black Onyx Tire Dressing, it will bond better with clean rubber.